 - Practice frequent handwashing and advise children, families, and staff to avoid touching their eyes, nose, and mouth.

-- Have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol (for staff and older children who can safely use hand sanitizer), tissues, and no-touch trash cans.
+- Have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60% alcohol (for staff and older children who can safely use hand sanitizer), tissues, and no-touch trash cans.

 - Post signs on how to stop the spread of COVID-19 by properly washing hands, promoting everyday protective measures, and properly wearing a face covering.

-- Keep each child’s belongings separated and in individually labeled storage containers, cubbies, or areas, or have them take their belongings home each day to be cleaned.
+- Keep each child’s belongings separated and in individually labeled storage containers or cubbies, or have them take their belongings home each day to be cleaned.

 - Discourage children from bringing extra toys or materials from home.

-- Cloth face coverings should be worn by staff and campers (particularly older campers) as feasible and are most essential in times when physical distancing is difficult.
+- Cloth face coverings should be worn by staff and youth program participants (particularly older participants) as feasible and are most essential in times when physical distancing is difficult.

-- Camps should make every effort to enforce social distancing for those who are unable to wear cloth face coverings.
+- youth programs should make every effort to enforce social distancing for those who are unable to wear cloth face coverings.